Doing an end-run around the Israeli-Palestinian conflict?

 In addition, Saudi Arabia would get various weapons systems that it hasn't received to date, partly because they would threaten Israel's qualitative military edge.
 And, it would receive US dispensation to create a civilian nuclear energy program, which would presumably wean it off its total dependence on domestic oil.

-The US would get what it wants: a secure link to Saudi Arabia that would stop flirting with Iran and China, a half to Israel's creeping annexation of the West Bank, and, possibly, the groundwork for a future two-state deal between Israel and Palestine.
+The US would get what it wants: a secure link to Saudi Arabia that would stop flirting with Iran and China, a halt to Israel's creeping annexation of the West Bank, and, possibly, the groundwork for a future two-state deal between Israel and Palestine.

 But who knows?
 It's an interesting alternative, and even if it doesn't work now, it may reappear in a few years.